homieiot/convention/convention.md

 The `engine` node might expose a `speed`, `direction` and `temperature` property.
 The `lights` node might expose an `intensity` and a `color` property.

-Properties can be **settable**.
-For example, you don't want your `temperature` property to be settable in case of a temperature sensor (like the car example), but to be settable in case of a thermostat.

-Properties can be **retained**.
-A property is retained by default.
-A non-retained property would be useful for momentary events (door bell pressed).

-A combination of those flags compiles into this list:

-* **retained + non-settable**: The node publishes a property state (temperature sensor)
-* **retained + settable**: The node publishes a property state, and can receive commands for the property (by controller or other party) (lamp power)
-* **non-retained + non-settable**: The node publishes momentary events (door bell pressed)
-* **non-retained + settable**: The node publishes momentary events, and can receive commands for the property (by controller or other party) (brew coffee)

 **Attributes:**
 *Devices, nodes and properties* have specific *attributes* characterizing them.
 Attributes are represented by topic identifier starting with `$`.